ngrok/ngrok-docs/docs/cloud-edge/modules/circuit-breaker.md

 ## Behavior

-If the upstream server responds with more than the threshold percentage of requests with 5XX status codes, the circuit breaker preemptively reject all subsequent requests at the ngrok edge with a 503 until the upstream server's error rate drops below the threshold percentage.
+If the upstream server responds with more than the threshold percentage of requests with 5XX status codes, the circuit breaker preemptively rejects all subsequent requests at the ngrok edge with a 503 until the upstream server's error rate drops below the threshold percentage.